 (7) Payment methodologies to any care management organization implementing a chronic care management program which would put the care management organization's fee at risk if the management is not successful in reducing costs; and

 (8) A requirement that the data on enrollees in any chronic care management program implemented pursuant to this section be shared, to the extent allowable under federal law, and in a format that does not provide any patient-identifiable information, with the director in order to inform the health care reform initiatives.

-(d) No later than January 1, 2009 the secretary of health and human services shall ensure access to a healthy Rhode Island chronic care management program consistent with the program criteria developed by the director under this section for appropriate persons receiving any type of medical assistance benefits through the department of human services, the department of mental health, retardation and hospitals, the department of children, youth and families, or the department of elderly affairs with such chronic care management program to be available to all such persons by July 1, 2009.
+(d) No later than January 1, 2009 the secretary of health and human services shall ensure access to a healthy Rhode Island chronic care management program consistent with the program criteria developed by the director under this section for appropriate persons receiving any type of medical assistance benefits through the department of human services, the department of behavioral healthcare, developmental disabilities and hospitals, the department of children, youth and families, or the department of elderly affairs with such chronic care management program to be available to all such persons by July 1, 2009.
 Any contract to provide medical assistance benefits may allow the entity to subcontract some chronic care management services to other entities if it is cost-effective, efficient, or in the best interests of the individuals enrolled in the program.

 (e) No later than January 1, 2009 the director of administration shall ensure access to a healthy Rhode Island chronic care management program, consistent with program criteria developed by the director under this section, for appropriate state employees and their dependents who receive medical coverage through the health benefit plan for state employees.

 (f) No later than January 1, 2010 the director, in collaboration with the health insurance commissioner, shall require statewide participation by all health insurers, third-party administrators, health care professionals, health care facilities and other professionals, in the healthy Rhode Island chronic care management plan, including common outcome measures, best practices and protocols, data reporting requirements, payment methodologies, and other standards.